KNX-IOT/knx-iot.github.io/_pages/gs_knx_config.md

 ### programming_mode

-Application to issue set a specific device (via serial_number) in programming mode.
+Application to put a specific device (via serial_number) in programming mode.

 To show all options: